Can Volumetrics Help You Eat to Feel Satisfied and Lose Weight?Oct 14, 2019

 What Is “Volumetrics” and Can It Help You Lose Weight?

-Volumetrics is a fancy way to convince you that you should eat more fruits, veggies, and whole grains (as if you needed another reason!).
+Volumetrics is a fancy way to convince you that you should eat more fruits, veggies, beans, and whole grains (as if you needed another reason!).

-The short answer is “yes,” there are studies that confirm when people eat foods low in energy density, their total daily calories are significantly less than when they eat foods high in energy density.
 As mentioned before, foods low in energy density are high in fiber and water.
 There’s evidence to say that fiber helps you feel fuller faster, and keeps you satiated long after you eat.

 Overall, volumetrics is built on sound science to help you deal with physiological hunger during weight loss.
 And, you don’t have to understand rocket science to apply it.

 Tricks to Eat to Feel Satisfied on Fewer Calories